3 DIY Beauty Recipes To Simplify Your Routine

 These three DIY natural skincare and beauty recipes will simplify your shelves and give you a glimpse of what’s possible once you get started.
 Plus, they eliminate the need for new products (although, there’s certainly room for our favorite conscious cosmetic brands!) which is an empowering thing to aspire to.

 Oh, and that glow you’ve got?
-It’s not just the coconut oil—it’s from crafting your own safe, non-toxic beauty products that brings out your inner radiance.
+It’s not just the coconut oil—it’s from crafting your own safe, non-toxic, and natural beauty products that bring out your inner radiance.

 Before You Begin

 Always melt ingredients on low heat to prevent the heat from eliminating all of the ingredients’ active healing properties

 Cover your prep area with rags to protect the surface

 We recommend using wooden sticks or popsicle sticks to stir; you can use utensils—just use boiling water to rinse off beeswax or oil residue

 When using essential oils, always test on the top of your hand first with a carrier oil such as coconut or jojoba oil

 This is a go-to beauty recipe that’s nourishing and revitalizing for most skin types.
 It uses coconut oil to protect the natural chemical balance of your skin and lavender essential oil to relieve irritation and redness.
 It leaves you with a luminous glow.
 The sweet granules of raw sugar replace plastic microbeads as an exfoliant.
 It’s a win-win!